37th Infantry Division (United States): World War II

-Portrait of Brig.
-General Leo M. Kreber, Commanding Artillery Officer of the 37th Infantry Division on Bougainville.
-15 January 1944.
+WWII division organization

-Order of battle
+Square division

+In 1940, the division participated in the Second Army maneuvers near Camp McCoy, Wisconsin.
 The 37th Division was originally commanded by Major General Gilson D. Light.
 However, Light failed to pass the new pre-mobilization medical examinations enacted on the guardsmen.
 To fill the vacancy, Ohio Governor John W. Bricker selected Robert S. Beightler, who he had known from his time as the chief engineer in Ohio's highway department.
+Major General Beightler took command of the division on 1 October 1940 and led it throughout the war.

-The 112th Engineer Combat Battalion had been sent to Ireland in May 1942 as part of an advance party in anticipation of the 37th Infantry Division's deployment to Europe, but the division's orders were shortly changed to deployment to the Pacific Theater.
-The 29th Infantry Division's 121st Engineer Combat Battalion, less five officers and 120 men that remained with the division to form the nucleus of a new battalion, was assigned to the 37th Infantry Division as the new 117th Engineer Combat Battalion.
+On 15 October 1940, the 37th Division was inducted into federal service at home stations and then assembled at Camp Shelby in Mississippi.
+At the time the division still retained its World War I square organization and consisted of the following units.